Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Introduction

 \section{Introduction}

 Fairness-aware machine learning (fair-ml) techniques are algorithmic interventions designed to ensure that individuals who are affected by the predictions of a machine learning model are treated fairly.
-Learning a predictor that incorporates fairness considerations is typically formulated as an optimization problem, where the objective is to achieve high predictive performance under some quantitative fairness constraint.
+In the computer science literature, learning a predictor that incorporates fairness considerations is typically formulated as an optimization problem, where the objective is to achieve high predictive performance under some quantitative fairness constraint.
 For example, a fair-ml technique can be applied to ensure that a machine learning model has similar accuracy across demographic groups.
-A corresponding fairness metric is the maximum difference in accuracy between groups.
+A corresponding fairness constraint could be a maximum difference in accuracy between groups.

 There are various ways in which this optimization problem can be approached, each with different underlying assumptions and outcomes~\citep{kamiran2013techniques}.
 Pre-processing techniques aim to mitigate biases in the training data to mitigate downstream model unfairness \citep[][]{Kamiran2011, Zemel2013, feldman2015certifying}.
 Constrained learning approaches incorporate fairness constraints into the machine learning process, either by directly incorporating a constraint in the loss function \citep[][]{calders2009building, Kamiran2011, zafar2017fairness, zhang2018mitigating} or by learning an ensemble of predictors \citep[][]{agarwal2018reductions}.
 Post-processing algorithms adjust existing machine learning models to satisfy fairness constraints, either by adjusting the parameters of a trained model directly \citep{kamiran2010discrimination} or by post-processing the predictions of the model \citep{hardt2016equality}.